vishrut-b/Master-Thesis/index.md

 4. [Cosmic Dawn II (CoDa II): a new radiation-hydrodynamics simulation of the self-consistent coupling of galaxy formation and reionization](https://academic.oup.com/mnras/article/496/4/4087/5836727)

 and many more.
+---
+There are always things worthy of being added into this summary, and always better ways of condensing a complex situtation into a simple understandable sentence, which is why this webpage is always under constuction.
+If you have questions, please feel free to reach out.

+Tel : +33783235990
+Email : vishrutbezbarua@gmail.com